 The Morinaga Group's purpose is to "continue to create healthy foods that can be enjoyed beyond generations, thereby bringing smiles to the faces of people around the world now and in the future".

-Based on this purpose, we will formulate a social contribution policy, work on solving social issues, and contribute to the realization of a sustainable society.
+Based on this purpose, we formulated a corporate citizenship policy, and with the central theme of "Nurturing the Next Generation Through Food," work on solving social issues, and contribute to the improvement of a sustainable society.